csells/just_books/README.md

 # Bug
 For some reason, `RouteState.go()` causes the path to change first to whatever was passed and then always goes back to `/popular`.
-For some reason, this is ignored in the navless case but not in the navfull case.
+This seems to be ignored in the navless case but not in the navfull case.
 It can be seen in the Debug Console in either case.

 ![](readme/double-go-to-popular.png)]